 - Kvamskogen similarly is on this route.
 Kvamskogen is home to three ski resorts and 60km of prepared cross-country tracks if you’re looking to squeeze in some skiing on the way home.

 All this will require some heavy-duty warm clothing and more layers than a Tarantino movie.
-You should take:
+As a bare minimum you should take:

 - Proper hiking boots/shoes